-Hybrid seeds are the result of deliberately crossing different varieties (think labor intensive), so they’re typically more expensive than open-pollinated seed.
-Also, because they’re crossed, seeds from hybrids do not breed true, and can’t be saved from year-to-year.
+Hybrid seeds are the result of deliberately crossing different varieties (think labor-intensive), so they’re typically more expensive than open-pollinated (heirloom) seeds.
+Also, because they’re crossed, seeds from hybrids do not breed true and can’t be saved from year-to-year.

-Heirloom Plants Adapt
+Heirloom Vegetables Adapt

-This resulted in plants slowly developing resistances to local diseases and insects, and also gradually becoming well adapted to local climate and soil conditions.
-By following this same strategy, we can develop strains for our own gardens that become more dependable every year.
+This resulted in plants slowly developing resistance to local diseases and insects, and also gradually becoming well adapted to local climate and soil conditions.
+By following this same strategy, we can develop strains for our own gardens that become more resilient every year.